631 Procurement and Contract Standards

 4. Special or unusual procurement problems should be brought to the attention of the Chief Procurement Officer who is authorized to approve special exceptions or establish special procedures where necessary.

 5. Electronic Signatures.
 An Electronic Signature shall be a valid form of signature, provided that the signatory has authority for its affixation to any procurement, bid document, or contract for which a signature is required.
-See Policy 940 Acceptance of Electronic Signatures.
+See Policy 940 Use of Electronic Signatures.

 B. The general responsibilities and functions of Procurement Logistic Services are as follows: